lowRISC/opentitan/doc/ug/dv_methodology/index.md

 ### DV plan

-A DV plan consist of two parts a testplan that captures at a high level, a list of tests that are being planned to verify all design features listed in the design specification.
+A DV plan consist of two parts: A testplan that captures at a high level, a list of tests that are being planned to verify all design features listed in the design specification.
-A functional coverage plan that captures at high level a list of functional coverage points and coverage crosses needed to verify that the features listed in the design specification is tested by the list of tests. the DV plan is written in Hjson format and is made available in the corresponding `data` directory of each DUT
+A functional coverage plan that captures at high level a list of functional coverage points and coverage crosses needed to verify that the features listed in the design specification is tested by the list of tests.
+The DV plan is written in Hjson format and is made available in the corresponding `data` directory of each DUT.

 The Hjson schema enables this information to be human-writable and machine-parsable, which facilitates an automated and documentation-driven DV effort.
 The complete DV plan is parsed into a data structure that serves the following purposes: